A displeased woman with the Spotify logo emphasising UK independent artists facing Spotify boycott decision in 2026

 Historical Context

-What makes 2025 different?
-Well, back in 2022, the Rogan thing was primarily about content moderation and public health, with other submerged, but widely shared, grievances.
+2025 hit differently.
+In 2022, the Rogan controversy was primarily about content moderation and public health, with other submerged, but widely shared, grievances.
 This time, both the financial grievances AND ethical/moral objections are combined.
 And, for the first time, people seem, shall we say, braver, to go against the status quo and actually publicly criticise the platform and the business model of the industry.
 Essentially, the ongoing royalty issues have always seriously annoyed artists.
 The military AI investment made them, somewhat understandably, furious.
 When you stack ongoing economic exploitation on top of funding weapons systems, that’s when patience runs out.

 And unlike previous controversies, artists now have viable alternatives.
 Bandcamp’s proven itself.
 Patreon works.
 Direct-to-fan models actually function quite well.